 Becca: Oh, I got that topped now, here’s a story for you!
 Last year, I did an art nude photoshoot at various places around downtown Denver at about 7 in the morning.
 At one particular spot, I was standing fully nude on stools with my head covered by an awning.
 After a couple minutes, I heard the photographer say something so I bent down to see what he had said.
 When I did, I immediately saw standing behind him was a 20-something year old gentleman walking his dog, jaw-dropped.
 My first instinct was to say loudly, “Well…this is awkward!” and the bystander snapped out of it, blushed, and quickly walked away.
 I can’t look at the images from that shoot without thinking about it and laughing.

+GMM: Three years ago your two-year plan was to be an event organizer and still modeling, has this changed?
+Or are you doing both still?
 Becca: I am currently doing both, I think the only thing that’s changed is now actually knowing what direction I want to take both in, versus before my goals were very vague as I didn’t know what I wanted at the time.

+GMM: Explain to those who are unsure of the Colorado market, the pros of it?
 Becca: Colorado has a very interesting market.
 Denver itself is a very versatile and art-driven city.
 It’s easy to find creative and skilled people to work with, especially with everyone who travels through and as many people who’s been moving here.
 It’s also a very beautiful state, with so many varieties of places to shoot at.
 There’s a lot of potential for greatness here.

+GMM: And the cons?
 Becca: Like I said, Colorado has an interesting market, Ha-Ha.
 Because of the amount of people, the competition is really high, and it’s so easy to find people to work with for free that not many people want to invest in paying photographers/models.
 Also, although Colorado has potential, a lot of people in the industry like to act like it’s much bigger than it is.
 Denver is not NYC or Los Angeles, so having an attitude or ego here is comical and worthless.

+GMM: What is the best advice a new model in Colorado can get from you?
 Becca: There are three main pieces of advice I give to new models if they come to me for advice.
 First is to set goals and figure out why you’re doing it.
 A lot of girls go into modeling with the wrong intentions, and in turn end up either wasting their time or photographers’ time.
 Secondly, if you’re serious about wanting to be successful at modeling, find experienced models to be a mentor you.
 Lastly, HIRE PHOTOGRAPHERS!
 Yes, trade work in developing a portfolio is nice, and there is a time for it, but hiring a professional and paying for quality work will set you apart, help you network, and give you knowledge you wouldn’t have otherwise.
 I spent years only shooting trade, and once I actually started paying for photographers my work got 100x better!

 GMM: Who is a photographer you want to shoot with but haven’t had the opportunity?
 Becca: I would give anything to shoot with Charles Lucima! *swoon*

+GMM: The same question only a model?
 Becca: I would love to work with Ophelia Overdose, both as a model and as a designer.

+GMM: You’ve never shot with a male, is that something you want to do?
 Becca: I have actually done a couple shoots with men, but they were from a while back.
 I wouldn’t mind shooting with a male model, but it’d have to be the right model and concept.

 Let’s get a little darker:

+GMM: Most frustrating thing to happen at a shoot?
+Can be before a shoot, during or after.
 Becca: I would say the most frustrating shoot was when a photographer changed the concept of the shoot at the last minute, ended up having about 20 different sets, tried to underpay me, and then changed how he said he was going to edit the images to something that I wasn’t ok with.

+GMM: What is something that has happened that made you rethink your modeling career?
 Becca: I’ve had multiple occurrences over the last few years of people making false promises, scamming me, and not following through on their commitments with me from everything from images, to websites, to full on jobs.

+GMM: We’ve noticed that the first time we published you, you weren’t as guarded as you have become now, what’s changed?
 Becca: Not being guarded brought on many opportunities that I’m still grateful for, but it also brought a lot of stress and unnecessary drama into my life.
 So last year I decided to try taking a step back and focusing more on my shoots and less on engaging in social media, and letting my work speak for itself.
 Although a much slower process, it’s been good for me.
 That being said, I actually plan on coming back out of my shell and giving the world more Becca Briggs here in the near future, so stay tuned!